The cost of creating a new website or renovating an existing one is essentially summarized by this formula:

 A deluxe website would include everything provided with a premium website, but more time would be developed in creating content.
 This might include photography work, video production, and other custom services and features listed below.

 There are ongoing costs of maintaining a website.
 At a minimum, there is a cost for the registration of the website address, and there are hosting fees.
-This can cost as little as $18 per year, or $150 per year for more advanced websites.
+Hosting fees can be $80 per year to $$300 per year for more advanced websites depending on where your site is hosted.

 Content updates are typically required throughout the year as well as website software updates.
 The cost for ongoing site upkeep and maintenance varies depending on how much time is required.
 A more complex site with plenty of updates will be more costly.